 In a September 10 posting on a tabloid website, anti-Scientology hate blogger Tony Ortega exploits the anniversary of 9/11 to forward his campaign of denigration and bigotry against Scientologists—in this case, the 800 Scientology Volunteer Ministers who worked at Ground Zero around the clock for weeks alongside emergency rescue teams in the wake of the World Trade Center collapse.

-Twenty years after they received the New York City Police Department’s Medal of Valor for their efforts, Ortega attempts to dehumanize these Scientologists by challenging their “motives” in offering humanitarian help.
+Twenty years after they received the New York City Fire Department’s Medal of Valor for their efforts, Ortega attempts to dehumanize these Scientologists by challenging their “motives” in offering humanitarian help.
 He employs divisive, derogatory rhetoric to mischaracterize their volunteerism and spread misinformation about their religious beliefs.